GettingNifty/Heavy-Evil/README.md

 SDK's currently used in project development.

 JOGL 2.3,

 MySQL Connector/J 5.1,

-JRE and JDK 1.8 System Library(Java SE 8) but was originally built on JDK and RE 1.6, and Java3D 1.5.1(listed in the Java standard library but possibly not included)for a higher level graphics library that is meant to scale multiplayer online games quickly, to be used on top of JOGL for more simplicity.
+JRE and JDK 1.8 System Library(Java SE 8) but was originally built on JDK and RE 1.6,

+Java3D 1.5.1(listed in the Java standard library but not included)for a higher level graphics library that is meant to scale multiplayer online games quickly, to be used on top of JOGL for more simplicity.
+Java3D is already installed but heavily outdated on many Mac OS X versions, and so it causes problems for me in Eclipse currently.
+These files are located under /System/Library/Java/Extensions and are accessible via the command shell by typing "cd /" and then "ls".
+For Windows the tutoral seems to be to add the .bin file under native libraries under user libraries.
+I also need to see if there's a way to install a JRE in eclipse for Java3D.
+I am using Mac OS X Lion 10.7.5 with 4 GB's of RAM and stock VRAM and a 32/64 bit hybrid Core 2 Duo processor which is nothing fancy but handles the rendering very well.

-Spring 4.4(for much later stages, meant to be used when hosting the game your own servers, for instance rather than using hosting websites), JSoup 1.8.3(currently unused)
+Spring 4.4(for much later stages, meant to be used when hosting the game your own servers, for instance rather than using hosting websites),

+JSoup 1.8.3(currently unused but for HTML parsing)

  Install the JDK's and JRE's in your project environment or IDE.
 I currently use Eclipse Luna IDE which I would recommend.
 You only need to add the external jar files from your project build settings(right click on project, click Build Path/Configure Build Path/Library pane/Add Library/User Library, name it, and then Add External jars to that) and create an Images folder within the project for your image sources.
 I will also being storing my object models in the Images folder.
 The background of the login window streams a live website url.
 You can change it in the code, but it currently is limited as to what pages it can render.